Blog

 Understanding The Role Of Variety

-Start small but intentional.
-You could offer mashed carrots one day and pureed peas the next.
-This gradual exposure lays the foundation for a balanced palate.
+You could offer mashed carrots one day and pureed peas another day.
+This gentle variety helps your baby build a broader palate.

 Why Early Exposure Matters